Skip to main content

 FieldRequiredDescription

-readiness_endpointβœ…Used for Kubernetes readiness probes to determine when the container is ready to accept traffic
+readiness_endpointUsed for Kubernetes readiness probes to determine when the container is ready to accept traffic.
+This must match an endpoint on your server

-liveness_endpointβœ…Used for Kubernetes liveness probes to determine if the container needs to be restarted
+liveness_endpointUsed for Kubernetes liveness probes to determine if the container needs to be restarted.
+This must match an endpoint on your server

 Endpoint Mapping